 An insurance policy with a $1 million / $2 million dollar limit will likely cost more than a policy with a $1 million / $ 1 million limit.

 Average cost by profession

-Many small businesses can expect to pay somewhere between $600 and $1,800 per year for a professional liability policy.
-That said, a good proportion of our policyholders are in the $900 range for a year’s worth of professional liability coverage.
+Many small businesses can expect to pay somewhere between $350 and $1,800 per year for professional liability insurance.
+That’s between $29 and $150 per month.
+Many of our policyholders are in the $400 range for a year’s worth of professional liability coverage.

-If you are considered to be low-risk (like if you’re a one-person operation working as a consultant or a hairdresser), the cost of your policy will be less expensive compared with someone who faces more risk, like an IT professional.
-Smaller businesses can expect to pay around $80 / month for E&O insurance for up to $2 million dollars in coverage.
+If you are considered low-risk (like a one-person operation working as a consultant or hairdresser), the cost of your policy will be less expensive than someone who faces more risk, like an IT professional.
+Smaller businesses can expect to pay around $80 per month for up to $2 million dollars in coverage.

-$80 per month may not sound like an enticing investment, but on average, 45% of small businesses are involved in at least one litigation per year.
-With professional liability protection, you will be covered in the event that a client claims you made a professional mistake, were negligent, or failed to deliver promised services. $80 doesn’t seem too bad if you think of the costs involved in a lawsuit.
+$80 per month may not sound like an enticing investment, but according to the Small Business Administration, 53% of small businesses are involved in at least one lawsuit at any given time.
+Professional liability will protect you if a client claims you made a professional mistake, were negligent, or failed to deliver promised services. $80 doesn’t seem too bad if you think of the costs involved in a lawsuit.